makersacademy/airport_challenge/README.md

 ### Project

-The goal of this project is to build a software which controls the flow of planes at an airport focusing on TDD
+The goal of this project is to build a software which controls the flow of planes at an airport focusing on TDD.

 ### User Stories

 ```
 As an air traffic controller